Goal (website)

-GOAL is an international association football news website founded in 2004 by Chicco Merighi and Gianluigi Longinotti-Buitoni.
-It is published in 19 languages, with 38 national editions and 600 contributors.
-It is owned by Integrated Media Company (IMC), a division of TPG Capital.
+Goal, stylized in all caps and alternatively known as Goal.com, is a website currently dedicated to the coverage of international association football.
+Currently owned by the Integrated Media Company (IMC) division of TPG Inc. since 2020, it is published in 18 languages across 38 global regions and edited by over 500 contributors as of 2019.

 History

-GOAL was acquired by Perform Group in 2011, paying £18 million to the website's investors, including Bessemer Venture Partners.
+Sports statics company Perform Group acquired Goal.com for £18 million from its previous investors, which included Bessemer Venture Partners.
 In 2012, the website was investigated by HM Revenue and Customs department of the UK government over the use of unpaid interns.

 In August 2016, Perform Group launched the online sports video streaming service DAZN.
 In September 2018 Perform Group was split into two companies: DAZN Group (named after its streaming service) for its consumer content operations, and Perform Content for its business-to-business services.
 Under this new structure, GOAL sat under DAZN.
 In March 2019, DAZN re-organized the Perform Media division into DAZN Media, which includes GOAL.
 In late 2020, GOAL, alongside Spox and Voetbalzone were packaged as a new company called FootballCo.
 Shortly after, a majority stake in FootballCo. was purchased by Integrated Media Company (IMC) which is a division of TPG Capital.

+As of mid-2023, Goal was the fifth most popular sports news website in the UK, with 1.5 million monthly British readers according to a report by Press Gazette.